-Harmful effects of ultra-processed food and drink industries should be regulatedFebruary 11th, 2013 in Health /
+Harmful effects of ultra-processed food and drink industries should be regulatedFebruary 11, 2013 in Medicine & Health / Health

 An international analysis of food, drink, and alcohol industry involvement in NCD policies shows that despite the common reliance on industry self-regulation and public-private partnerships to improve public health, there is no evidence to support either their effectiveness or safety.
 On the contrary, the study, led by Professor Rob Moodie from the University of Melbourne in Australia, found startling evidence that these "unhealthy commodity" industries use similar strategies to the tobacco industry to undermine public health policies and programmes.

 The paper makes a series of hard-hitting and evidence-based recommendations for governments, public health professionals, and society on the involvement of these industries, starting with the proposal that they should have no role in the formation of national or international policy on NCDs.

 The researchers were unable to find any health benefit to industry involvement in voluntary regulation or public-private partnerships, which has long been suspected, but not confirmed by this kind of research until now.